CADViewer/NextCloud/README.md

 save-file.php
 ```

+##### Activate CADViewer

-5. Go to the applications menu of NextCloud and accept to use CADViewer as an untested application.
+Go to the applications menu of NextCloud and accept to use CADViewer as an untested application.

-6. Activate the NextCloud application
+Activate the NextCloud application

-7. ***Success!*** You can now visualize your AutoCAD DWG/DXF/DWF and MicroStation DGN files with a simple click in NextCloud!
+***Success!*** You can now visualize your AutoCAD DWG/DXF/DWF and MicroStation DGN files with a simple click in NextCloud!

+##### CADViewer Features

-8. CADViewer implements CAD viewing, markup and collaboration on the NextCloud platform for AutoCAD, MicroStation, PDF and advanced raster graphics.
+CADViewer implements CAD viewing, markup and collaboration on the NextCloud platform for AutoCAD, MicroStation, PDF and advanced raster graphics.
 Following CADViewer features are available in NextCloud:

 - **AutoCAD**: Support for DWG, DXF and DWF files.
 - **MicroStation**: Support for DGN files.